fahad19/tydel/docs/intro/installation.md

 </html>
 ```

-The library would be available in `window.tydel`.
+The library would be available in `window.Tydel`.